-Summer is a magical season for kids – a time when they finally get to make many of their own decisions.
-Except when it comes to reading.
-This summer millions of children will be slogging through a school-assigned reading list.
-And that may not be such a good thing.
+Summer is a magical season for kids – a time when they finally get to make many of their own decisions…Except when it comes to reading.

 On June 25 I donned shorts and flip-flops and traveled to Bethlehem, NH to visit Copper Cannon Camp (CCC) located on 128 acres adjacent to the White Mountain National Forest.
-CCC has thick woods, views of distant mountains, and the Gale River running through the property.